 Since 2008, LKB has been involved in a serious dispute with its former business partners, DD Manufacturing NV and KT Collection BVBA ("Daleyot"), Antwerp based diamond companies belonging to Mr. Erez Daleyot.
 This dispute relates to a joint venture LK and Daleyot set up in Dubai (called "Gulfdiam").
 LKB and Daleyot became entangled in a complex litigation in Belgium, each claiming that the other party is their debtor.
-Daleyot initiated proceedings before the Commercial Court of Antwerp claiming the non-payment of commercial invoices for an amount of (initially) approximately USD 9 million.
-LKB launched a counter claim claiming the non-payment of commercial invoices for (initially) an amount of approximately USD 38 million.
+Daleyot initiated proceedings before the Commercial Court of Antwerp for payment of commercial invoices for an amount of (initially) approximately USD 9 million.
+LKB launched separate proceedings for payment of commercial invoices for (initially) an amount of approximately USD 38 million.